ahmed3520/lam-store/README.md

 4.  **User Interface Enhancements**: Continuously improving the user interface to support additional input types, such as voice, photos, videos, and files.

-We are committed to addressing these challenges and enhancing the All-in-One App's capabilities.
+We are committed to addressing these challenges and enhancing the lam-store App's capabilities.
 We welcome feedback and contributions from the community to help us achieve our goals and create a better user experience.
 ## Usage <a id="usage"></a>
 After setting up the  App, users can access the main chat interface to interact with the installed apps.
 To install new apps, follow the app installation process provided by each individual app.
 ## App Development <a id="app-development"></a>
-Developers can create apps for the All-in-One App using various programming languages.
+Developers can create apps for the lam-store App using various programming languages.
 Each app must follow the required app structure and include necessary files.
 ### App Structure  <a id="app-structure"></a>
 An app should include the following files:
 -   Executable binary file (e.g., .exe or any other supported language)